InitialDLab/Simba/zeppelin/README.md

 Yarn

     # ./conf/zeppelin-env.sh
-    export HADOOP_CONF_DIR=/path/to/hadoop_conf_dir
+    export SPARK_HOME=/path/to/spark_dir

-`HADOOP_CONF_DIR` should contains yarn-site.xml and core-site.xml.

 ### Run
     ./bin/zeppelin-daemon.sh start

     browse localhost:8080 in your browser.
-8081 port should be accessible for websocket connection.

 For configuration details check __./conf__ subdirectory.

 ### Package
-To package final distribution do:
+To package the final distribution including the compressed archive, run:

+      mvn clean package -Pbuild-distr

+To build a distribution with specific profiles, run:

-      mvn clean package -P build-distr
+      mvn clean package -Pbuild-distr -Pspark-1.5 -Phadoop-2.4 -Pyarn -Ppyspark

+The profiles `-Pspark-1.5 -Phadoop-2.4 -Pyarn -Ppyspark` can be adjusted if you wish to build to a specific spark versions, or omit support such as `yarn`.

 The archive is generated under _zeppelin-distribution/target_ directory